Developing Minds 2020

 Developing Minds seeks to open up discussion among provincial education stakeholders keen to explore how teaching critical thinking in K-12 classrooms transfers into post-secondary education for student benefit.

-Simon Fraser University presents a day of roundtable discussion and keynote presentations on teaching critical thinking within BC’s education system, with a focus on humanities and the literary arts for Critical reading and Writing skills.
+Simon Fraser University presents a day of roundtable discussion and keynote presentations on teaching critical thinking within BC’s education system, with a focus on connecting creative thinking with critical thinking skills in the classroom.
 Attendees will hear from keynote speakers with direct experience, and then collaborate to build a provincial framework of reference.